 Allow the computer to cool before turning it on - A hot hard drive may prevent the operating system from starting.
 Try allowing the computer to return to room temperature before turning it on.

 Run Check Disk -

-- 1. Click the Start button and click My Computer

-- 2. Right-click Local Disk C:.
+- Click Start → My Computer. - Right-click Local Disk C:

-- 3. Click Properties.

-- 4. Click the Tools tab.

-- 5. Under Error-checking, click Check Now.

-- 6. Click Scan for and attempt recovery of bad sectors.
+- Click Properties→ Tools→ Check Now - Click Scan for and attempt recovery of bad sectors → Start.

-- 7. Click Start.

 E-Mail, Modem, and Internet Problems